martin-magakian/Amazing-Cloud-Search/README.md

 		public int year { get; set; }
 	}

-> The raison why my object field start in lowercase is because YOU NEED to match the field name of your database.
+> The raison why my object field start in lowercase is because YOU NEED to match the field name of your database. (need to be improuve)
->For the moment you need to match the field name.
+> For the moment you need to match the field name.

 Add a movie
 ------
 	var cloudSearch = new CloudSearch<Movie>("YOU_AMAZON_CLOUD_SEARCH_KEY", "2011-02-01");
 	var movie = new Movie { id = "fjuhewdijsdjoi", title = "simple title", year = 2012, mydate = DateTime.Now, actor = new List<string> { "good actor1", "good actor2" }, director = "martin magakian" };
 	cloudSearch.Add(movie);